lordfpx/suggestPlugin/README.md

   It provide also a minimal template system to display more informations in the list, see below.

+  Browser support start from IE10.
+To add IE9 support, you must add this shim for classList: https://developer.mozilla.org/en-US/docs/Web/API/Element/classList#JavaScript_shim_for_other_implementations or if your using npm, https://www.npmjs.com/package/classlist-polyfill

   Demo: [Codepen](https://codepen.io/lordfpx/pen/zqRzjX)

   You can also find it on npm: https://www.npmjs.com/package/suggest-plugin

   > npm install suggest-plugin

-  The plugin is commonJS (tested with browserify) and AMD (untested) compliant.
+  The plugin is commonJS and AMD compliant.

 ## Plugin initialization